-- Faculty Reps form the Academic Executive Committee, along with the SU Education Officer and UG and PG Senate Representatives.
+- Faculty Reps form the Academic Executive Committee, along with the UG Senate Representative.

 - Faculty Reps run academic campaigns on issues important to you!

 - Faculty Representatives are also members of a number of Faculty/School level committees as student members to provide the student voice at a Faculty level.
-These committees include, Faculty/School Boards of Studies, Faculty/School Learning, Teaching and Quality Committees, Faculty/School Research Students’ Committees and Faculty Graduate School Committees.
+These committees include, Faculty/School Boards of Studies, Faculty/School Learning, Teaching and Quality Committees and Faculty/School Doctoral Students’ Committees.

 How can I become a Faculty Representative?